indiana-university/rivet-react/src/components/Modal/Modal.md

 A modal dialog is similar to a regular modal except that it requires the user to interact with it before continuing any interaction with the main application.
 The user must select from the available actions in the dialog—they cannot disregard and simply close the window.

-A modal dialog is created by not providing a `onDismiss` prop.
+A modal dialog is created by not providing an `onDismiss` prop.

 ```jsx
 class DialogExample extends React.Component {